 I appreciate any and all persons that take the time to read through this site because a lot of work has been put into it.
 This is not just a site to advertise, but it’s a site to bring a message.

-Amongst the hate, criticism, condemnation, i don’t submit to it.
-While i wouldn’t dare say open up the doors to every man that repents, what i am saying is that a person must be looked at on a case by case basis.
-Death row was not made for rehabilitation, but it happens; neither are America’s prisons (Population: 2 million and rising), but it happens.
+Amongst the hate, criticism, condemnation, I don’t submit to it.
+While I wouldn’t dare say open up the doors to every man that repents, what I am saying is that a person must be looked at on a case by case basis.
+Death row was not made for rehabilitation, but it happens; neither is America’s prisons (Population: 2 million and rising), but it happens.
 Not every person on the inside wants to be a thug and is not a monster or abuser.
-It benefits the Prison Industrial Complex (A billion dollar industry – prisons are on the stock market these days) for you all to think that.
+It benefits the Prison Industrial Complex (A billion-dollar industry – prisons are on the stock market these days) for you all to think that.
 I’m going to stand those stigmas down.

 Section by section we’ll continue to bring a voice from this struggle.
-We;ll also highlight other people that are doing great things in the movement.
-I feel blessed and honoured to have inspired some of these activities and to have worked along side of these people.
-People must begin to realise the huge sacrifices that are made to fight for social justice and equality.
+We’ll also highlight other people that are doing great things in the movement.
+I feel blessed and honored to have inspired some of these activities and to have worked alongside these people.
+People must begin to realize the huge sacrifices that are made to fight for social justice and equality.
 There’s not a lot of fame and fortune that goes with it.
 It’s done because we believe in it and love and it gives us peace beyond understanding.

 “A poem can inspire a movement.
 A pamphlet can spark a revolution.
 Civil disobedience can drouse people and provoke us to think.
 When we organize with one another, when we get involved, when we stand up and speak out together, we can create a power no government can suppress.”